Adult Protective Services: What You Need to Know

 This is to encourage doctors or other medical professionals to report suspicions of abuse.
 They can make reports without fear of breaching any professional obligations of confidentiality or any privacy laws relating to medical records.

-Contact your local Adult Protective Services office to initiate a report of older adult abuse or abuse of a vulnerable adult.
+Contact your local Adult Protective Services office to initiate a report of older adult abuse or vulnerable adult abuse.
 NAPSA provides an APS locator on its webpage to assist in locating an office near you.

 Additional Resources